photo by Blest Studios

 photo by Kayla Coleman Photography

-Designing your wedding is not unlike designing your home!
+Designing your wedding is a lot like designing your home.
 The colors and pieces you’ve filled your home with likely bring you joy, which is a solid basis for your wedding décor.
-Take photos of your favorite corners of your home to include on your mood board when choosing wedding colors, as well as details for your big day!
-Beyond your own home, consult your interior design Pinterest board or your favorite retailers for home décor for even more inspiration.
+Take photos of your favorite corners of your home to include on your wedding mood board when choosing wedding colors, as well as details for your big day.
+Beyond your own home, consult your interior design Pinterest board or your favorite retailers for even more inspiration.

-Floral design can have a huge influence on the overall look of your wedding.
+Floral design has a huge influence on the overall look of your wedding.
 The flowers you use in your ceremony, reception, and bouquets will most likely depend on the season in which you’re marrying, which helps to narrow down your color choices.
 Saying “I do” in spring?
-You palette is likely to reflect spring blooms in fresh, light, or pastel colors.
+Your palette is likely to reflect spring blooms in fresh, light, or pastel colors.
 Getting hitched in the fall?
 Expect your color palette to include richer tones like burgundy, navy, emerald, and mustard.
-While your entire palette doesn’t have to be strictly seasonal, using one or two hues as accents brings a sense of the season into your wedding.
-(P.S.
-Get inspired by these spring, summer, and fall wedding color palettes!)
+While your entire palette doesn’t have to be strictly seasonal, using one or two accent hues brings a sense of the season into your wedding.

 Whether in architecture, landscape, or existing design, your venue may dictate your color palette to some degree.
-During your venue tour, be sure to snap some photos of the vignettes throughout the space to help you remember which colors you’re complementing.
-The goal here is to not clash with the colors in your venue.
-You picked your venue for a reason, so allow some of the magic in your space influence your color choices.
+During your venue tour, be sure to snap some photos of the vignettes throughout the space to help you remember which colors you’re complimenting.
+You picked your venue for a reason, so allow some of the magic in your space to influence your color choices.

 As you begin to plan your wedding, envision the vibe of the day.
-Is your venue rustic, industrial, or botanical?
+Is your venue heavily rustic, industrial, or botanical?
 Are you inspired by bohemian, romantic, or edgy wedding fashions?
-Make a list of words that describe with the look you want to achieve for your wedding, followed by the colors you associate with each word.
-If you’re having trouble coming up with colors, do a quick Pinterest search for the words on your list and see which colors stand out!
-(P.S.
-Get inspired by these rustic wedding color palettes and moody wedding color palettes.)
+Make a list of words that describe the look you want to achieve for your wedding, followed by the colors you associate with each word.
+If you’re having trouble coming up with colors, do a quick Pinterest search for the words on your list and see which colors stand out.

 Once you’ve chosen one or two colors you definitely want to include in your wedding design, it’s time to check out the color wheel.
 This is the best way to see which colors complement each other versus which combos you want to avoid.
 Pantone, the king of all colors, is also a great resource to consult during this process!